 The main objective of Infection Biology is to understand infectious diseases at both a cellular and molecular level in order to better control them in the future.

-The major research focus is on bacterial infections, in which currently nine pathogens are being studied.
-These represent archetypes for a range of virulence mechanisms such as intracellular replication, immune evasion, the injection of bacterial effectors into host cells, biofilm formation and persistence.
-The impact of this research goes beyond the field of microbial pathogenesis, addressing also basic principles in cell and molecular biology including pro-inflammatory signaling, intracellular traffic, regulation in bacteria, nanomachines, and in vivo microbial metabolism.
+Activities in the Research Area of Infection Biology center on bacterial infections relevant for human health.
+This includes a range of virulence mechanisms such as intracellular replication, immune evasion, the injection of bacterial effectors into host cells, biofilm formation and antibiotic persistence.
+The impact of this research goes well beyond the field of microbial pathogenesis, addressing basic principles in cell and molecular biology related to human health.